Jalan Imbi

 Jalan Imbi is a major road in Bukit Bintang, Kuala Lumpur, Malaysia.
+It is named after Sergeant Imbi bin Seedin, who had his house at the junction of Jalan Imbi and Jalan Pudu.

 Route

 It runs in a southwest-northeast direction, from the intersection with Jalan Pudu (near the former site of Pudu Jail), through Berjaya Times Square, the Imbi Monorail station and Parkroyal hotel and terminates at the junction with Jalan Bukit Bintang, in front of the Lembaga Tabung Angkatan Tentera headquarters.